 NM: Film or Digital?

 RN: Now, fully digital.
 The weaning process from film to digital was sometimes clumsy and always expensive.
-Then, a 1GB memory card cost one thousand dollars, and now, a 128GB card costs just over a hundred dollars.
+Then, a 1GB memory card cost one thousand dollars, and now, a 128GB card costs just under thirty dollars.
 As I reply to your question, the price has probably dropped even further.

 Digital required learning an entirely new vocabulary, but offers previously unimaginable new potential.